well-id/dliswriter/README.md

 [in the documentation](https://well-id-widcdliswriter.readthedocs-hosted.com/en/latest/userguide/compatibilityissues.html).

-## Contributing to `widc.dliswriter`
+## Contributing to the DLIS Writer
-To contribute to `widc.dliswriter`, please first read the [Contributing](https://well-id-well-id-software-documentation.readthedocs-hosted.com/en/latest/for_developers/contribute.html) section of Well ID's software documentation.
+To contribute to the DLIS Writer, please first read the [Contributing](https://well-id-well-id-software-documentation.readthedocs-hosted.com/en/latest/for_developers/contribute.html) section of Well ID's software documentation.
 In short, follow these steps:

-* Clone the repository to your machine: `git clone https://github.com/well-id/widc.dliswriter.git`
+* Clone the repository to your machine: `git clone https://github.com/well-id/dliswriter.git`
 * Checkout the `devel` branch: `git checkout devel`
 * Create a new branch: `git checkout -b <your branch name>`
 * Make your changes, commit them, and push them.
 * Create a pull request to the `devel` branch.

 ## Authors
+The DLIS Writer has been developed at [Well ID](https://wellid.no/) by:

-* Dominika Dlugosz
+* Dominika Dlugosz,
+* Magne Lauritzen,
-* Kamil Grunwald
+* Kamil Grunwald,
-* Omer Faruk Sari
+* Omer Faruk Sari.

-With inputs from Magne Lauritzen.

 Based on the definition of the [RP66 v1 standard](https://energistics.org/sites/default/files/RP66/V1/Toc/main.html).